top of page

 Sound meditation with Himalayan Singing Bowl

-While lying down for the mini sound bath, I sometimes add in Alexander Technique to realign my spine.
+While lying down for the mini sound bath, I sometimes layer in Alexander Technique to gently realign my spine.
+The two practices together feel like they were made for each other.

-In nutshell, Alexander Technique helps alleviate pain and tension caused by poor posture like slouching or rounded shoulders.
-We start with the semi-supine position (as see the picture below), lying down with knees bent and head slightly raised.
-It is invaluable for maintaining spinal health.
+In a nutshell, Alexander Technique helps release pain and tension caused by poor posture — things like slouching, rounded shoulders or a compressed spine.
+We begin in what is called the semi-supine position — lying down with knees bent and the head slightly raised.
+It is a deceptively simple position that does a great deal of quiet, important work for spinal health.

-1. Lie on a mat on a firm surface and place a few books under your head.
+1. Lie on a mat on a firm surface and place a few books under your head to gently support and lengthen the neck

-2. Bend your knees with feet flat on the floor about shoulder-width apart
+2. Bend your knees with feet flat on the floor, roughly shoulder-width apart

-4. With the crown pointing to one side of the wall, feel your back lengthening from the tailbone, gradually working all the way up to the top of your spine.
+4. With the crown of your head pointing toward the wall, allow your spine to lengthen — from the tailbone, gradually all the way up to the top of the neck

 Comments